khaled-rahman/BatchLayout/README.md

-# Stochastic Minibatch Update
+# BatchLayout

-Parallel Stochastic Minibatch Update (SMU) Algorithm for Force-Directed Graph Drawing in Shared Memory.
+Parallel Batch Update Algorithm for Force-Directed Graph Layout generation in Shared Memory.
 This tool generates layout of graphs using multicores which is generally faster than equivalent algorithms.
-It comes with various features, e.g., it intializes layout using random technique as well as greedy technique(helps to converge faster), it provides options like LinLog mode and Edge weights, it can approximate repulsive forces by  Barnes-Hut approximation and greedy technique.
+It comes with various features, e.g., it intializes layout using random technique as well as greedy technique (helps to converge faster), it provides options like LinLog mode and Edge weights, it can approximate repulsive forces by  Barnes-Hut approximation and greedy technique.
 We assume that the input graph is undirected, connected and symmetric.

 ## System Requirements